Edwardsburgh/Cardinal: Prehistoric era

 Numerous stone arrowheads have been excavated within the region and can be traced to the Clovis people, as well as the Plano people.
 Although no habitation sites have been discovered within the township boundaries, it is suggested that these cultures must have hunted in the Edwardsburgh/Cardinal area during this time.
 The Clovis arrows found within the region vary greatly, and reflect thousands of years of the Clovis people's progression and a changing environment.
 The earlier weapons were short dart-points, while two to three thousand years later, the Clovis people were mostly carving stone spear-points.
 This is indicative of an increase in larger game animals migrating into the area.
 There is little evidence of these cultures ever existing, as their footprint on the land was virtually invisible, and the population density during this period was very low.
 No human remains have survived from this time period making it impossible to determine the physical appearance of the cultures.

 The period following the Paleo-Indian Period was known as the Archaic Period.
-From 5000–1000 BCE the eastern Ontario region was dominated by the Laurentian Archaic people, who were direct descendants of the Plano people.
+From 5000 to 1000 BCE the eastern Ontario region was dominated by the Laurentian Archaic people, who were direct descendants of the Plano people.
 This culture was far more sophisticated than its ancestors; a result of a warmer climate and the emergence of modern flora and fauna.
 Current archaeological findings cannot show us any evidence as to how the culture housed or sheltered themselves.
 Although their diet consisted of mostly fish and plants, the Laurentians were also big game hunters of deer, elk, and even bear.
 In contrast to their ancestors who used rough, chipped stone tools, the Laurentians are known to have used polished stone tools for hunting and woodworking.

 Excavations of human remains revealed they were a violent culture; humans remains from this period have been found to be decapitated, have skull fractures or stone projectiles embedded into the bones.
 These excavations also suggested that the Laurentian Archaic people were a ritualized culture as some of their dead were sprinkled with red ochre and a wide range of goods, which also presumably represented status within the culture.
 Some of the goods and artifacts found buried alongside the Laurentians were not native to the area, meaning they must have traded goods frequently with other people.
 It is likely that the decapitated or otherwise brutalized remains are those of outside traders who threatened or attacked the Laurentian Archaic people.